 There’s another part of this tribal mentality that is very important, too, which is allowing every member of the group to have their own specific role in the company that makes them feel needed.
 This doesn’t mean you need to make every single person feel special and unique, as if they were children—that’s not your responsibility.

-What it means is that you need to trust every employee on your team to do the job that you hired them to do, to trust them to handle whatever tasks or projects for which they are responsible.
+What it means is that you need to trust every employee on your team to do the job that you hired them to do, to handle whatever tasks or projects for which they are responsible.
 Naturally, that precludes micromanaging people, but micromanaging employees is usually a toxic policy, anyway.

 This starts with hiring the right people for every position.
 Then, once you know you have good people assigned to each position, you simply trust them to accomplish what you hired them to do.
 This is immensely encouraging to people.